Azure-Samples/ms-identity-javascript-nodejs-tutorial/1-Authentication/1-sign-in/README.md

         }
 ```

 After making an authorization code URL request, the user is redirected to the redirect route defined in the **Azure AD** app registration.
 Once redirected, the `handleRedirect` middleware takes over.
 It first checks for `nonce` parameter in state against *cross-site resource forgery* (csrf) attacks, and then for the current app stage.
-Then, using the `code` in query parameters, access tokens are requested using the **MSAL Node** [acquireTokenByCode()](https://azuread.github.io/microsoft-authentication-library-for-js/ref/classes/_azure_msal_node.confidentialclientapplication.html#acquiretokenbycode) API, and the response is appended to the **express-session** variable.
+Then, using the `code` in query parameters, access tokens are requested using the **MSAL Node**'s [acquireTokenByCode()](https://azuread.github.io/microsoft-authentication-library-for-js/ref/classes/_azure_msal_node.confidentialclientapplication.html#acquiretokenbycode) API, and the response is appended to the **express-session** variable.

 ```typescript
     /**